Pandanus: Taxonomy

 Though often called "pandanus palms", these plants are not closely related to palm trees.
 The genus is named after the Malay word pandan given to Pandanus amaryllifolius, the genus's most commonly known species.
-The name is derived from Proto-Austronesian *paŋudaN (which became Proto-Malayo-Polynesian *pangdan and Proto-Oceanic *padran).
+The name is derived from Proto-Austronesian *paŋudaN (which became Proto-Malayo-Polynesian *paŋdan and Proto-Oceanic *padran).
 It has many cognates in Austronesian languages, underscoring its importance in Austronesian cultures, including Atayal pangran; Kavalan pangzan; Thao panadan; Tagalog pandan; Chamorro pahong; Manggarai pandang; Malagasy fandrana, Tongan fā; Tahitian fara; Hawaiian hala all referring to plants of similar characteristics and/or uses whether in the same genus (particularly Pandanus tectorius) or otherwise (in the case of Māori whara or hara; e.g. harakeke).
-Pandanus is traditionally divided into six subgenera (Coronata, Kurzia, Lophostigma, Pandanus, Rykia, and Vinsonia), however molecular phylogenetic analyses have shown these subgenera to not represent the true evolutionary history of Pandanus as all but Coronata are either polyphyletic or paraphyletic.
+Pandanus is traditionally divided into six subgenera (Coronata, Kurzia, Lophostigma, Pandanus, Rykia, and Vinsonia); however, molecular phylogenetic analyses have shown these subgenera to not represent the true evolutionary history of Pandanus as all but Coronata are either polyphyletic or paraphyletic.